openshift/openshift-origin-design/web-console/4.0-designs/status/status.md

 ## Status Popovers

-If additional information about a status is available, a popover can be used to provide context and up to two suggested actions.
+If additional information about a status is available, a popover should be used to provide context and up to two suggested actions.
 Statuses with popovers should be styled in the same way as inline links to indicate interactivity.

 ![Status popover in table](img/status-popover-table.png)